KrisChan33/Obstacle-Odyssey-3D/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 ### Goal
 <p>The goal is usually to collect all the coins or complete a series of challenges within a level or set of levels.
-The game may involve a character navigating through a three-dimensional environment, jumping over obstacles, and avoiding hazards in order to collect the coins or complete the challenges.</p> <br>
+The game may involve a character navigating through a three-dimensional environment, jumping over obstacles, and avoiding hazards in order to collect the coins or complete the challenges.</p>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Character